mcollina/marry.js/README.md

 Marry
 =====

-Unification for JS: we unify two object!
+Unification for JS: extract variables from your JS objects.

 ```js